Imagen dinámica

 • An epic saga will likely require significant use of scene-to-scene transitions.

-• And an experimental or surrealist story might play more with non-sequitur transitions.
+• And an experimental or surreal story might play more with non-sequitur transitions.

 Practice and Experimentation